abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_thresholding/py_thresholding.rst

 Otsu’s Binarization
 =====================

 In the first section, I told you there is a second parameter **retVal**.
-Its use comes when we go for Otsu’s Binarization.
-So what is it?
+This is useful for Otsu’s Binarization.

-In global thresholding, we used an arbitrary value for threshold value, right?
-So, how can we know a value we selected is good or not?
-Answer is, trial and error method.
-But consider a **bimodal image** (*In simple words, bimodal image is an image whose histogram has two peaks*).
-For that image, we can approximately take a value in the middle of those peaks as threshold value, right ?
+In global thresholding, we used an arbitrary value for our threshold value.
+But how can we know if a value we selected is good or not?
+The answer is *trial and error method*.
+Consider a **bimodal image** (*In simple words, a bimodal image is an image whose histogram has two peaks*).
+For that image, we can approximately take a value in the middle of those peaks as a threshold value, right?
 That is what Otsu binarization does.
-So in simple words, it automatically calculates a threshold value from image histogram for a bimodal image.
-(For images which are not bimodal, binarization won’t be accurate.)
+Put simply, Otsu binarization automatically calculates a threshold value from an image histogram of a bimodal image.

+.. note:: For images which are not bimodal, binarization won’t be accurate.

 For this, our cv2.threshold() function is used, but pass an extra flag, `cv2.THRESH_OTSU`. **For threshold value, simply pass zero**.
 Then the algorithm finds the optimal threshold value and returns you as the second output, ``retVal``.
 If Otsu thresholding is not used, retVal is same as the threshold value you used.

 Check out below example.
-Input image is a noisy image.
-In first case, I applied global thresholding for a value of 127.
-In second case, I applied Otsu’s thresholding directly.
-In third case, I filtered image with a 5x5 gaussian kernel to remove the noise, then applied Otsu thresholding.
+The input image is a noisy image.
+In the first case, I applied global thresholding for a value of 127.
+In the second case, I applied Otsu’s thresholding directly.
+In the third case, I filtered the image with a 5x5 gaussian kernel to remove the noise, then applied Otsu thresholding.
 See how noise filtering improves the result.
 ::

     import cv2